 Parental controls give the heads of the household a better grip on how the younger ones are using the web, and helps to guide kids during their journey of growing up online.
 But getting the right software to do the right job isn’t always as cut and dry as it seems, which is why Comparitech has done the heavy lifting for you.
-We’ve exhaustively tested several of the top parental control software suites on the market today, and have written a detailed guide to help you find the one that suits your needs, budget, and parenting style the best.
+We’ve exhaustively tested several of the top parental control software suites and apps on the market in 2018, and have written a detailed guide to help you find the one that suits your needs, budget, and parenting style the best.

 Everyone wants to be able to protect their child whenever they can.
 As your child grows, you need a parental control software suite that can grow and adapt.
 Read on in our ultimate guide to parental control software to find out everything you need to know about this growing category of child protection products.